woojoo666/arcana-notes/Readme.md

 		greeting: Person.greeting(name) + ".
 I go to " + school

 	alice: Student("Alice", "Harvard", console.log(this.greeting))    // create a new student, and automatically print her greeting to console
-	bob: joe(name: "Bob")                                               // creates a student with the same behavior as alice, so he also logs his own greeting
+	bob: alice(name: "Bob")                                               // creates a student with the same behavior as alice, so he also logs his own greeting

 Notice that when we clone `alice` to create `bob`, the function `console.log(this.greeting)` will be called again.
 This might seem counter-intuitive, because in imperative languages, function calls are executed before they are passed as arguments.
 However, remember that this is not a function call, we are extending an object, and defining new behavior.